JJohnyy/Bohemian-Estates/README.md

 # validator and lighthouse tests

+* ### Found mistakes and bugs

+    * **Wrong colors**
+      * Initial choice of color was chocolate which I ahd to change because of contrast problems

+    * **Width**
+      * There was an issue with a width of whole site which was caused by footer width - originaly set to 100vw, had to change it to 100% to make the site fit the screen

+      *

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 ![](https://i.imgur.com/YUj6aB6.png)